-The Company participates in management agreements with many of its insurance affiliates and a non-insurance affiliate.
-Under the terms of the agreements, the affiliates are provided underwriting and loss adjustment services for business produced in exchange for a management fee based on their use of services.
+The Company does not have employees or facilities.
+Management, operations and claims services are provided under a management agreement with Progressive Direct Insurance Company ("Progressive Direct"), an insurance affiliate domiciled in Ohio.
+Under the terms of the agreement, the Company is provided underwriting and loss adjustment services for business produced in exchange for a management fee based on the Company's use of services.